htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/features.md

 {{<section title="Efficient automated semester planning">}}
 With just a few clicks, faculty staff can effortlessly generate a complete **schedule** for **each course of study** throughout the entire semester.
-Taking into account factors from module duration and rhythm to teacher's mandatory events, availability, and preferences, LEP utilizes Timefold AI to makes sure everything fits together well, making planning **simple and hassle-free**.
+Taking into account factors from module duration and rhythm to teacher's mandatory events, availability, and preferences, LEP utilizes **Timefold** to makes sure everything fits together well, making planning **simple and hassle-free**.
 {{</section>}}

 {{<section title="Role-Based UI for seamless collaboration">}}